emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

 :::
 ::::

-## Use MQTT X Verify that the TLS certificate is valid
+## Use MQTT X to Verify TLS Certificate

 MQTT X is a fully open-source MQTT 5.0 cross-platform desktop client.
 Supports quick creation of multiple simultaneous online MQTT client connections, convenient for testing MQTT/TCP, MQTT/TLS, MQTT/WebSocket connection, publishing, subscribing functions and other MQTT protocol features.
-For more documentation on using MQTT X, please refer to: [MQTT X](https://mqttx.app/docs).
+For more documentation on using MQTT X, please refer to [MQTT X](https://mqttx.app/docs).
 Next, we will use MQTT X to connect to the EMQX cluster to send and subscribe messages to verify whether the TLS certificate is valid.

 Click the button to create a new connection on the MQTT X page, and configure the EMQX cluster node information and CA certificate path as shown in the figure.
 After configuring the connection information, click the connect button to connect to the EMQX cluster: